tweag/bsidesslc-2005-shift-left-workshop/part2/README.md

 `Security > Code Scanning`

-Under this option you should see listings including from Part 1 or this course and Part 2.
-For example:
+Under this option you should see listings, for example:

 `Database query built from user-controlled sources`

-This was detected in `part2/VulnerableAppTwo/src/VulnerableAppTwo.js` on line `33`.
+This was detected in `course/VulnerableAppTwo/src/VulnerableAppTwo.js` on line `33`.

 If you open up the finding, you will see it has flagged: